akpaevj/dashboard/README.md

 Plugin adds an issues dashboard to the application.
 This dashboard looks like an usual Kanban desk and presents a column for each status that contains issue cards.
-You can follow to any issue just by clicking on the issue card.
+You can go to the issue just by clicking on the issue card.
 Also it adds a new item to the top menu.

 #### Supported languages:
 - Russian